-- o Read Breast Imaging by Lee, Lehman, and Bassett (chapters 13-24). - QA, artifacts - o Equipment, quality control, moving equipment requirements - Observe QA documents performed by technologists - Describe the medical audit - o Discuss desirable benchmark parameters, i.e., callback rate, positive biopsy rate, etc. - At the end of the week, complete a 25 question exam from RadPrimer or other provided source, in test mode, and forward a screenshot of your score to your evaluating faculty and the program director.
+- Read Breast Imaging by Lee, Lehman, and Bassett (selected chapters). - Read selected journal articles as assigned - Become familiar with the various Federal (MQSA) and state requirements for Breast practice. - Remember that our teaching environment is also a clinical environment.
+We may see different pathology as the rotations progress but make sure that you see everything listed (either in the clinic or from one of our teaching files). - WEEK ONE - Read Breast Imaging by Lee, Lehman, and Bassett (chapters 1-12). - o Breast pathology types of cancer, the relevance of the type of staging - Paget's disease, inflammatory breast cancer - Staging and margin analysis - Treatment of stages of breast cancer - WEEK TWO - Read Breast Imaging by Lee, Lehman, and Bassett (chapters 13-24). - o QA, artifacts - Equipment, quality control, moving equipment requirements - Observe QA documents performed by technologists - Describe the medical audit - o Discuss desirable benchmark parameters, i.e., callback rate, positive biopsy rate, etc. - At the end of the week, complete a 25 question exam from RadPrimer or other provided source, in test mode, and forward a screenshot of your score to your evaluating faculty and the program director. - WEEK THREE - Read Breast Imaging by Lee, Lehman, and Bassett (chapters 24-42). - Risk factors for breast cancer, including definiation of high risk - o Staging/survival rates - Discuss the economic of breast cancer detection - Breast cancer incidence and mortality - Submit a case for the Teaching File.

-WEEK THREE

-- o Read Breast Imaging by Lee, Lehman, and Bassett (chapters 24-42). - Risk factors for breast cancer, including definiation of high risk - Staging/survival rates - Discuss the economic of breast cancer detection - Breast cancer incidence and mortality - Submit a case for the Teaching File.